Smrity004/Project_SRAM/README.md

  Before diving into the world of SRAM (Static Random-Access Memory), it's essential to understand why we need SRAM when DRAM (Dynamic Random-Access Memory) is already widely used in the world of computer memory.

- DRAM is a smaller but slower whiteboard, it consists of a single transistor and a capacitor so,results in lower power consumption.
+ DRAM is a smaller but slower whiteboard( this is because to read the data, the charge in the capacitor needs to be sensed, which is a relatively slow process), it consists of a single transistor and a capacitor so,results in lower power consumption.
 It can store a lot of information, but it needs to refresh the content regularly, like rewriting things on the whiteboard so they don't fade away.
 It's a volatile memory, which means it loses its data when the power is turned off.
 DRAM is like a bigger storage space that takes a bit more time to find and use information.

 SRAM (Static Random-Access Memory) is a type of computer memory that's like a super-fast and easily accessible storage space for data that our computer or electronic devices need right now.
 It helps your devices work quickly and efficiently by storing and retrieving information rapidly.
+Each SRAM cell typically uses multiple transistors (usually six) to store a single bit of data.
+The data is stored **as a flip-flop circuit**, which allows for very fast access times.
+Since SRAM cells don't rely on capacitors and charge, there's no need for refreshing, and data can be read quickly.
-It's commonly used in things like your computer's CPU to make it faster, and it's also used in various other electronic gadgets to speed up their operations.
+It's commonly used in things like our computer's CPU to make it faster, and it's also used in various other electronic gadgets to speed up their operations.

 ### Block Diagram
-Here's the block diagram for a 16-byte SRAM (Static Random-Access Memory) designed for low-power IoT (Internet of Things) applications in a 0.18μm CMOS (Complementary Metal-Oxide-Semiconductor) technology involves illustrating the major functional blocks and their interconnections.
+Here's the block diagram for a 16-byte SRAM designed for low-power IoT applications in a 0.18μm CMOS technology involves illustrating the major functional blocks and their interconnections.

 ![image](https://github.com/Smrity004/Project_SRAM/assets/102158117/472ecf1d-814a-43af-92d9-ae978928e937)